Homeschooling High School

 - Discuss with your child possible subjects of interest.

-- Make a course of study for grades 9-12.
+- Fill in the Course Checklist and create a course of study for grades 9-12.

 - Decide the curriculum for at least the first year.